 – Author: Lewis Carroll

 The recording is part of the 7 CDs album Listen – The Art of Arne Nordheim.
-There are other recordings of Nordheim’s The Hunting of the Snark available in the Internet, for Trombone only.
+There are other recordings of Nordheim Snark compositions available in the Internet, like The Hunting of the Snark for Trombone only.
 But I like the Return most.

 Douglas YOUNG (b.1947)